HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/ship.md

 ## Vault

 The Vault, located in the bow of the Cargo Ship, is the most valuable area of the Cargo Ship.
-It contains a secret room with a chance of a Tango 51 inside.
+It contains a secret room with a [Tango 51 Crate](/obstacles/tango_crate) inside.
 To get past the [Vault Door](/obstacles/door), you need to solve the puzzle.

 <Spoiler spoiler="Ship puzzle solution">
   To solve the puzzle, grab the [Gas Can](/weapons/melee/gas_can) from the Control Room.
 Then, walk to the front of the ship and go to the generator.
-  Use the Gas Can to activate the generator and the door to the Vault will open.
+  Use the Gas Can to activate the generator and the door to the Vault will open.<br></br><br></br>
+  If you don't want to use the Tango 51(s) inside the vault, you can take the Gas Can and leave.
+That way, no other players will be able to unlock the vault unless they kill you.
 </Spoiler>

 # Tips